-(y) Additional Voluntary Contributions ("AVCs") - Members of the Fund are able to make AVCs in addition to their normal contributions.
-The related assets are invested separately from the main Fund, and in accordance with the Regulations, are not accounted for within the financial statements.
-If on retirement members opt to enhance their Scheme benefits using their AVC funds, the amounts returned to the Scheme by the AVC providers are disclosed as transfersin.
+Members of the Fund are able to make AVCs in addition to their normal contributions.
+The related assets are invested separately from the main fund, and in accordance with the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016, are not accounted for within the financial statements.
+If on retirement members opt to enhance their Scheme benefits using their AVC funds, the amounts returned to the Scheme by the AVC providers are disclosed as transfers-in.
 Further details about the AVC arrangements are disclosed in note 13 to the financial statements.

-FUND ACCOUNT FOR THE YEAR ENDED 31 MARCH 2020
+FUND ACCOUNT FOR THE YEAR ENDED 31 MARCH 2019